Yakuza Wives: Production

 Yakuza Wives is based on journalist Shōko Ieda's Gokudō no Tsuma-tachi, a 1986 collection of interviews and profiles on the wives and girlfriends of real yakuza that was serialized in Shūkan Bunshun.
 After reading some of it on a train, Toei producer Gorō Kusakabe successfully struck a deal with Ieda, who was already being courted by Toho, Shochiku and various TV stations to adapt the work.
 Toei head Shigeru Okada ordered frequent yakuza film screenwriter Koji Takada to adapt the book, and tapped Hideo Gosha to direct.
 Takada included aspects from real yakuza in the script, including the Yamaichi War, which was still ongoing at the time, and what is known as the Mikuni Incident.
 For the lead actress, Okada chose Shima Iwashita.
 Gosha was initially against casting Rino Katase, but Toei insisted and she eventually won over the director with her performance.
 According to Nathan Stuart, Katase's initial nerves on set can be seen early in the film, where her hands are trembling.
 Ieda has a bit part in the film.
 Some scenes were filmed on-location in Guam.

 Because Tamaki Awazu was so different from her previous roles, Iwashita said she was very hesitant to accept until speaking with Gosha, whom she trusted.
 She struggled with creating the character; "Usually I read the script and go to various places to prepare for the role, but this time I asked the producer if I could stay at a real yakuza wife's house for about three days and experience her life to prepare for the role, and he said, 'No way!' (laughs)."
 However, she said this actually expanded her imagination for developing the character.
 Iwashita was particular about her costumes.
 With no stylist, all the kimonos in the film were chosen by her going to a shop with Gosha and trying them on.
 She also selected specific kimonos for specific scenes; "If I was going to fire a pistol, I had to look cool, so I left the collar open.
 I tried wearing a small necklace around my chest and matching earrings to create a different world.
 I also wore the obi low and tied it at a slight angle to give it a chic look.
 I walked with my legs wide apart, and spoke with my chin up in a low voice, which brought me closer to the image of a yakuza wife I had in mind."
-Behind the scenes, staff members light cigarettes for her and helped her out of the car.
+Behind the scenes, staff members lit cigarettes for her and helped her out of the car.